 Diodes are non-linear passive devices.
 Positive voltages on one terminal (the anode) results in large current flows; positive voltages on the other terminal (the cathode) results in essentially no current flow.
 Thus the defining characteristic of diodes is easy current flow in only one direction.
 The arrow on the schematic symbol for a diode shows the easy direction for current flow.
-On a diode component a white line often marks which terminal allows easy outward flow.
+On a diode component a white line often marks which terminal allows easy outward flow (i.e., the cathode).

 Light Emitting Diodes (LED) are specialized diodes in which part of the electrical power $(I\Delta V)$ is dissipated as light rather than heat.
-The color of the emitted light (from IR to UV) depends on the material and $\Delta V$ .
+The color of the emitted light (from IR to UV) depends on the material which, in turn, determines $\Delta V$ .